 We understand this might be common practice where you work or in your healthcare system.
-As OET is a language test, one of its criteria is ‘appropriateness of language’ which assesses your ability to write appropriately about the situation.
+As OET is a language test, one of its criteria is ‘genre & style’ which assesses your ability to write appropriately about the situation.

-In English, it is polite to refer to patients by their name rather than as ‘the patient’.
+In English, it is polite to refer to patients by their name rather than as ‘the patient’ or ‘the client’.

 You could think about it in another way too.